AngelValdes/Performance-JavaScript-Part2/README.md

     ```
 2. In VS Code Expand 05-gzip folder and verify current configuration
     - Look at index.html.gz file at the same location than index.html
-3. In VS Code Terminal, Change to folder 05-gzip and execute "default" task defined in gulpfile.js
+3. In VS Code Terminal, Change to folder 05-gzip and install dependency packages defined in "package.json" (gulp and other utilities local install)
     ```
+    npm install
+    ```
+4. In VS Code Terminal, execute "default" task defined in gulpfile.js
+    ```
     gulp
     ```
-4. In VS Code Terminal, load development server with gzip support.
+5. In VS Code Terminal, load development server with gzip support.
     ```
     http-server -g
     ```